eosull/Something-Like/README.md

 Custom User Model: The initial plan for development was to create a custom user model that would allow for further customation as the project developed.
 This was created in a separate accounts app.
 Upon trying to implement login/register functionality this was creating problems with connecting urls, views and templates as well as taking up a lot of development time.
 The decision was taken to remove this accounts app and stick to the perfectly adequete Django default user model and use AllAuth for authentication in order to keep development moving and to reach the MVP sooner.

+Commenting: When trying to submit a comment I kept getting a Django error message telling me the comment form field 'author_id' was null and this violated not-null constraint.
+To resolve this I added the following line in the post method of blog/views.py to use the id in the request to fill this field: comment_form.instance.author_id = request.user.id .

 # Deployment
 This is how the project was deployed.